mlinmg/ComfyUI-LaMA-Preprocessor/README.md

 # LaMa Preprocessor (WIP)

-The best results are given on landscape inpaint, not so much in animation.
+This preprocessor finally enable user to generate coherent inpaint and outpaint **prompt-free**

-This preprocessor finally enable user to generate coherent inpaint and outpaint prompt-free
+The best results are given on landscapes, not so much in drawings/animation.

 ## A LaMa prerocessor for ComfyUi
 This is a simple workflow example.
 You can use it downloading workflows/workflow_lama.json and then dropping it a ComfyUI tab
 ![workflow](https://github.com/mlinmg/ComfyUI-LaMA-Preprocessor/assets/121761685/098f40d6-307c-4ad7-b0c0-5f40ea2e777f)